top of page

 Child Daycare & Preschool Insurance

-Property Coverage – Some property coverage options are basic and standard when buying insurance protection.
-Building and contents coverage will cover your structure and your equipment and furniture necessary to operate.
-Daycare furnishings and equipment should meet safety standards as set forth by the U.S. Consumer Product Safety Commission.
-The guidelines place stipulations on cribs, strollers, gates, highchairs, and playpens just to name a few areas of concern.
+• Property Coverage – Some property coverage options are essential and standard when buying insurance protection.
+Building and contents coverage will cover your structure and the equipment and furniture necessary to operate.
+Daycare furnishings and equipment should meet the U.S. Consumer Product Safety Commission's set forth-safety standards.
+The guidelines place stipulations on cribs, strollers, gates, highchairs, and playpens, to name a few areas of concern.

-Playground Coverage – While playgrounds fall under property exposures, the coverage that is placed on the equipment is called Property-In-The-Open and is specific to structures whose primary function is for outdoors.
+• Playground Coverage – While playgrounds fall under property exposures, the coverage that is placed on the equipment is called Property-In-The-Open and is specific to structures whose primary function is outdoors.
 Playgrounds are also expected to meet safety guidelines for equipment and ground cover surfaces.
-These guidelines are updated with regularity so it is important to stay up to date on what your organization might be required to upgrade
+These guidelines are updated regularly, so staying current on what your organization might be required to upgrade is essential.

-Liability Coverage – General Liability is always vital to the protection of any business operation from claims for injury or loss while on premises or within the course of business activities.
-For Daycares, some specific liability coverage options provide an extra layer of protection specific to different aspects of caring for children.
+• Liability Coverage – General Liability is always vital to protecting any business operation from claims for injury or loss while on-premises or during business activities.
+For Daycares, some specific liability coverage options provide an extra layer of protection specific to caring for children.

-Sexual Misconduct Liability – Any organization that deals with children or youth is at risk for allegations of sexual misconduct and this coverage can help protect against that.
-Other ways to cut the risk for these claims or charges would include background screening for all employees or volunteers working with children, checking references on applications, and always following the Two-Adult Rule.
-This rule is designed to never leave a child one-on-one with any adult to alleviate any possibilities for misconduct.
+• Sexual Misconduct Liability – Any organization that deals with children or youth is at risk for allegations of sexual misconduct, and this coverage can help protect against that.
+Other ways to cut the risk for these claims or charges include background screening for all employees or volunteers working with children, checking references on applications, and always following the Two-Adult Rule.
+This rule is designed never to leave a child one-on-one with any adult to alleviate any possibilities for misconduct.

-Food Preparation Liability – As with most human services facilities, daycares feed the children in their care multiple times throughout the day.
-Food preparation liability helps protect the business against cross contamination of food, salmonella poisoning, and e-coli bacteria contamination that might result from putting together meals for children the in the charge of the daycare.
+• Food Preparation Liability—As with most human services facilities, daycares feed the children in their care multiple times throughout the day.
+Food preparation liability helps protect the business against cross-contamination of food, salmonella poisoning, and E. coli bacteria contamination that might result from putting together meals for the children in charge of the daycare.

-These coverage options are just a few to consider when looking at protection for your daycare operations.
-In reality, whether you have a minimal number of children in your care or are operating a large-scale facility, these coverages are vital to ensuring operations an continuation of business if you are faced with a loss as a daycare operation.
-There are many other factors to consider and that’s when you should rely on the expert knowledge of your agency representative to review all coverage needs.
+These coverage options are just a few to consider when considering protection for your daycare operations.
+Whether you have a few children in your care or are operating a large-scale facility, these coverages are vital to ensuring operations and business continuation if you are faced with a loss as a daycare operation.
+There are many other factors to consider, and that's when you should rely on the expert knowledge of your agency representative to review all coverage needs.

 In-home Day Care Insurance Coverage

-Loomis Insurance Agency has been serving Missouri, Arkansas, Oklahoma, and Kansas for over 60 years.
-As a leader in church and not-for profit organizations, we can create a package designed to meet your coverage needs.
+Loomis Insurance Agency has served Missouri, Arkansas, Oklahoma, and Kansas for over 60 years.
+As leaders in church and not-for-profit organizations, we can create a package designed to meet your coverage needs.

 Insurance in Missouri, Arkansas, Oklahoma, and Kansas